 Accommodating Elderly Loved Ones on Thanksgiving

-Thanksgiving marks the beginning of the holiday season, and is often enjoyed in the company of family members.
+Thanksgiving marks the beginning of the holiday season, and is often celebrated with family members.
 If you plan on hosting Thanksgiving dinner this year, it is important to take into consideration the special needs of your elderly loved ones.
 With assistance from Qualicare Family Homecare, Stannah offers some helpful tips to ensure your Thanksgiving gathering is enjoyable for everyone.

 1. Develop a Schedule that Works for All – It is important to schedule your Thanksgiving gathering well in advance.
 Spontaneity is often more challenging for the elderly than for younger family members.
-A wheelchair bound elderly loved one may require special transportation that is unavailable at certain times, or a dinner that ends at 8 p.m. might be a strain on someone who typically prepares for bed around this part of the day.
+A wheelchair-bound elderly loved one may require special transportation that is unavailable at certain times, or a dinner that ends at 8 p.m. might be a strain on someone who typically prepares for bed around this time.
 Avoid complications by factoring in the availability and needs of all your guests, particularly the elderly.

 2. Be Conscious of Dietary Restrictions – For many, Thanksgiving is a time to indulge and shy away from their regular diet.
-However, certain dietary restrictions can impact how seniors enjoy Thanksgiving.
+However, certain dietary restrictions can impact how much seniors enjoy Thanksgiving.
 For example, if someone has trouble chewing, make softer foods.
-Plan out meals that everyone in attendance can enjoy.
+Plan out meals that everyone in attendance can eat comfortably.